cowboy2718/QuakeExplorer/README.md

 The Significant Earthquake Database contains information on destructive earthquakes from 2150 B.C. to the present that meet at least one of the following criteria: Moderate damage (approximately $1 million or more), 10 or more deaths, Magnitude 7.5 or greater, Modified Mercalli Intensity X or greater, or the earthquake generated a tsunami.

+### What Does this Package Do?

+This package, **QuakeExplorer**, is used to visually explore a specific dataset collected by the National Oceanic and Atmospheric Adminstration.
+It is expected to be used as a preliminary method or jumping point for further studies.
+This program can be used by geologists, archeologists, astronomers, anthropologists to name but a few disciplines that would find this data useful.

+Two types of displays are shown below.

 ### Leaflet Map of Earthquakes

 This package will create leaflet maps of earthquakes for a given region and time period.
 Below is an example of a leaflet map of Greek earthquakes between 1900 and 1950 (note the example is not interactive).